parttimenerd/minimal-scheduler/README.md

 for a process with a specific id (Hint: `task_struct#tgid` gives you the process id) which is scheduled on half of your CPUs.

+To do even more, you can look at the collected resources in the [scx wiki](https://github.com/sched-ext/scx/wiki), especially the well documented [sched-ext code in the kernel](https://github.com/torvalds/linux/blob/master/kernel/sched/ext.c).

 License
 -------